mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 - If you've created a custom configuration file inside RetroArch, you can change `CONFIGFILE` to point to that instead of the default.

 !!!help
     `-e KEY VALUE` defines an extra parameter, specific to the app.
-Unlike the file opening before, RetroArch does not need `file://` for the ROM path.

 !!! note
     There is also a third option available on RetroArch's page, a 32-bit-only package called `RetroArch_ra32.apk`.
 To use that, replace `aarch64` in the example above with `ra32`.